kushaldas/pyarti/README.md

 It is a Python module to allow creating of SOCKS5 proxy using [Arti](https://gitlab.torproject.org/tpo/core/arti/) project from the [Tor Project](https://www.torproject.org).

+By default it runs the proxy at port 9150 on localhost.

 ## How to build?

 First install [Rustup toolchain](https://rustup.rs) for your user.